-There are 40 bidirectional input/output lines in the microcontroller, labeled from PA to PE, which are mapped to the data memory of [12H], [14H], [16H], [18H] and [1AH] respectively.
+There are 56 bidirectional input/output lines in the microcontroller, labeled from PA to PG, which are mapped to the data memory of [12H], [14H], [16H], [18H], [1AH], [1CH] and [1EH] respectively.
 All of these I/O ports can be used for input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H, 16H, 18H or 1AH).
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H, 16H, 18H, 1AH, 1CH or 1EH).
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.

-Each I/O line has its own control register (PAC, PBC, PCC, PDC, PEC) to control the input/output configuration.
-With this control register, CMOS/NMOS/PMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically under software control.
-To function as an input, the corresponding latch of the control register must write a "1".
+Each I/O line has its own control register (PAC, PBC, PCC, PDC, PEC, PFC, PGC) to control the input/output configuration.
+With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
+To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.

-For output function, CMOS is the only except port A which can be optioned as CMOS/NMOS/PMOS configurations.
-These control registers are mapped to locations 13H, 15H, 17H and 19H.
+For output function, CMOS is the only configuration.
+These control registers are mapped to locations 13H, 15H, 17H, 19H, 1BH, 1DH and 1FH.

 After a chip reset, these input/output lines remain at high levels or floating state (depending on the pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H or 18H) instructions.
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H, 18H, 1AH, 1CH or 1EH) instructions.